beryllium-org/OS/README.md

 It's structure:<br />

 It's shell which is named <b>based</b>, is equivelant to gnu bash.<br />Python can also be used with the pexec command.<br />
-You can execute commands over serial to it, or by feeding them from a <code>Init.lja<code> file.<br />
+You can execute commands over serial to it, or by feeding them from a <code>Init.lja</code> file.<br />
 The <code>Init.lja</code> has to be at <code>/LjinuxRoot/boot/</code> of the pico's internal storage or on the <code>/boot/</code> of the attached sd card.<br />

 <h2>Installation to a fresh pi pico:</h2><br />